hamada-g/blue-lab/docs/lab-journal.md

 - Verified that internet connectivity by IP and DNS resolution were working from the guest OS
 - Observed that ping to the host-side NAT gateway (10.10.10.1) failed despite working outbound connectivity
 - Updated the Ubuntu system and installed basic utilities successfully
+- Verified hostname configuration and DNS resolution for package sources
+- Installed prerequisite packages needed for Wazuh setup
+- Added the Wazuh package repository
+- Attempted to install package `wazuh` and received “unable to locate package”
-- Verified the server is ready for pre-install preparation
+- Confirmed that the correct package name for the server manager component is `wazuh-manager`
+- Installed `wazuh-manager` successfully

 ### Decisions Made
 - The project will start as a simple security monitoring lab.